Table of Contents

 Most walkers choose to do to this route in sections and the John Muir Way website splits it into ten distinct walks, each of which has been chosen to show off the best bits of Central Scotland.

 One of these sections – route 2 – starts in the rural settlement of Balloch at the southern foot of Loch Lomond and finishes in Strathblane, giving walkers fantastic views over the Kilpatrick Hills along the way.

-But mid-way between these two points is an expansive body of water that’s worth visiting whether you’re hiking the John Muir Way or just fancy a nice afternoon stroll in an exceptionally peaceful countryside setting.
+But mid-way between these two points is a large body of water that’s worth visiting whether you’re hiking the John Muir Way or just fancy a nice afternoon stroll in an exceptionally attractive countryside setting.

-Burncrooks reservoir partially supplies the city of Glasgow just 5 miles away and it’s only recently been developed as a tourist attraction.
+Burncrooks Reservoir partially supplies the city of Glasgow which lies 5 miles away and it has only recently been developed as a tourist attraction.

 The surrounding landscape might seem a bit barren but due to the fact it’s so elevated you’ll get amazing views across the hills to Glasgow and you’ll even be able to see the Campsies and Arrochar Alps from some sections of the path.

-Inside you’ll find a soft play area, a small go-kart track and a mini-playground as well as a cafe and a quality butchers, and there’s even a dog-friendly outdoor seating area which I thought was a nice touch.
+Inside you’ll find a soft play area, a small go-kart track and a mini-playground, as well as a café and a quality butcher.

 Along the way you’ll pass through the Auchineden Forest which seems to be a popular destination for both dog walkers and mountain bikers while an equally large reservoir lies to the south that’s partially circled by a road and a rough grass track.